mattsinc/heterosync/README.txt

 <numCSIters> is a positive integer representing the number of iterations of the critical section.

-For the relaxed atomics microbenchmarks, see the run files in each sub-folder for an example of how to run them.
+For the relaxed atomics microbenchmarks and UTS, see the run files in each sub-folder for an example of how to run them.

 IISWC '17 VERSION
 -----------------